 What Will Happen if You Don’t Have A Permit?

 Trek permits are necessary for any trekking in Nepal.
-There are many checkpoints along the trail where you will have to show your trekking permits.
-If you fail to deliver the permits or don’t have them with you, you will have to purchase them at the trail with an extra-fine.
+There are many checkpoints along the trail where you must show your trekking permits.
+If you fail to deliver the permits or don’t have them with you, you will have to purchase them at the trail with an extra fine.
 You may also face charges and punishment by the law.

-Thus, it is recommended to get trekking permits in Kathmandu before starting your trek.
+Thus, getting trekking permits in Kathmandu is recommended before starting your trek.

 FAQs Regarding the Langtang Trek Permits